What is Shuttering Film Faced Plywood?

 Cost-Effectiveness

 Although shuttering film faced plywood may come with a higher upfront cost compared to regular plywood or MDF, its durability and reusability make it a more cost-effective solution in the long run.
-With proper care, the plywood can be reused multiple times, reducing the need for frequent replacements.
+Proper handling and storage help contractors reuse the plywood across multiple pours, which cuts replacement frequency.

 Applications of Shuttering Film Faced Plywood